Metaswitch/clearwater-readthedocs/docs/Troubleshooting_and_Recovery.md

 The most common problem on sprout is lack of communication with other nodes, causing registration or calls to fail.
 Check that homer and homestead are reachable and responding.

-If this doesn't help, sprout logs to `/var/log/sprout/sprout*.txt`.
-By default, it is set to log level 2, which only includes errors and very high-level events.
-To enable more detailed trace, change the log level to 5 by writing `log_level=5` to `/etc/clearwater/user_settings` (creating it if it doesn't exist already), and then restarting sprout.

 Sprout maintains registration state in a memcached cluster.
 It's a little clunky to examine this data but you can get some basic information out by running `. /etc/clearwater/config ; telnet $local_ip 11211` to connect to memcached, issuing `stats items`.
 This returns a list of entries of the form `STAT items:<slab ID>:...`.
 You can then query the keys in each of the slabs with `stats cachedump <slab ID> 0`.

+To turn on debug logging for Sprout write `log_level=5` to `etc/clearwater/user_settings` (creating it if it doesn't exist already), then restart Sprout (`sudo service sprout stop` - it will be restarted by monit).

 Memcached logs to `/var/log/memcached.log`.
 It logs very little by default, but it is possible to make it more verbose by editing `/etc/memcached_11211.conf`, uncommenting the `-vv` line, and then restarting memcached.

+Sprout also uses [Chronos](https://github.com/Metaswitch/chronos) to track registration, subscription and authorization timeouts.
+Chronos logs to `/var/log/chronos/chronos*`.
+Details of how edit the Chronos configuration is [here](https://github.com/Metaswitch/chronos/blob/dev/doc/configuration.md).

 If you see sprout dying/restarting with no apparent cause in `/var/log/sprout/sprout*.txt`, check `/var/log/monit.log` and `/var/log/syslog` around that time - these can sometimes give clues as to the cause.